Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: The period-index problem for higher degree Galois cohomology groups

-\begin{proposition} Let $K$ be an exellent henselian field with residue field $k$.
-Let $F$ be an one-dimensional function field over $K$.
-Let $l$ be a prime that is not divide the characteristic of $k.$ \begin{enumerate}[label=(\alph*)] \item Suppose that $\alpha \in \coho{F}$ is unramified on a regular model $\mathcal{X}$ of $F$ and $i > 1$.
+\begin{proposition} Let~$K$ be an excellent henselian discretely valued field with residue field~$k$.
+Let~$F$ be a one-dimensional function field over~$K$.
+Let~$l$ be a prime that does not divide the characteristic of~$k$. \begin{enumerate}[label=(\alph*)] \item Suppose that~$\alpha \in \coho{F}$ is unramified on a regular model~$\mathcal{X}$ of~$F$ and~$i \geq 1$.
 Then

-\item Suppose that $B \subseteq \coho{F}$ consists of finitely many classes that are unramified on a regular model $\mathcal{X}$ of $F$ and $i > 2$.
+\item Suppose that~$B \subseteq \coho{F}$ consists of finitely many classes that are unramified on a regular model~$\mathcal{X}$ of~$F$ and~$i \geq 2$.
 Then

 \end{enumerate} \end{proposition}